On March 11, 1990, Lithuania Led The Soviet Break-up - UrduPoint

 He imposed an embargo on oil and natural gas deliveries to the republic.

-The next day the three Baltic republics received the backing of Russian President Boris Yeltsin.
+The next day the three Baltic republics nonetheless received the backing of Russian President Boris Yeltsin.

-- Domino effect - In the course of 1990, 11 of the 12 other Soviet republics also declared sovereignty, including Russia, by far the biggest, on June 12, 1990, driven by democracy hero Yeltsin.
+- Domino effect - In the course of 1990, 11 of the 12 other Soviet republics also declared sovereignty, including giant Russia on June 12, 1990, driven by democracy hero Yeltsin.

-Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Uzbekistan, Tajikistan and Turkmenistan also declared sovereignty.
+Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Uzbekistan, Tajikistan and Turkmenistan declared their sovereignty as well.
 In the remaining republic, Georgia, the pro-independence movement won its first free elections and it declared independence the next year.

-- Soviet end - Yeltsin played a key role in foiling an August 19 coup by hardline communists who sought to oust Gorbachev and prevent the USSR's break-up.
+- Soviet end - Yeltsin played a key role in foiling an August 19 coup by hardline communists who sought to oust Gorbachev and prevent a break-up of the USSR.

 On August 24, Gorbachev resigned as Soviet president and dissolved the Communist Party's central committee.

-On the same day Ukraine declared independence, one of nine Soviet republics to do so in August and September.
+Ukraine declared independence that same day, one of nine Soviet republics to do so in August and September.

 Moscow officially recognised the independence of Estonia, Latvia and Lithuania on September 6.
 They gained membership of the United Nations 10 days later.